RioChndr/jaksel-language/README.md

+## (人◕‿◕) 𝕒𝕣𝕔𝕙𝕚𝕖𝕧𝕖𝕕 (•◡•)

+This project archived!, You still can clone/fork if you want to build for your own.
+I do this because no further feature and this project only just for fun.
+Thanks for all your support!

+---

 # Jaksel Script

 Jaksel Script is a new programming language, very modern, easy to learn, using Indonesia-slang language.
 No programming experience required.